HMS-Core/hms-ads-demo-javascript/README.md

 ## Introduction
-The hms-ads-demo-javascript program demonstrates how to integrate the HMS  Ads JavaScript API into a H5 Page and display ads.
+The hms-ads-demo-javascript program demonstrates how to integrate the Petal Ads JavaScript API into a H5 Page and display ads.

 ## Installation
 Install the program on Huawei Android mobile phones.